Connecticut Eavesdropping Lawyer

 If the FBI or U.S. Attorney’s office is involved in a case, they will enforce federal wiretapping laws.
 The federal criminal provisions are similar to Connecticut’s criminal eavesdropping laws, with one important difference.

 18 U.S.C. §2511(2)(d) specifies that intercepting a communication does not violate the law if performed by a person who is part of the conversation or if a person who is part of the communication consents to the interception.
 If, however, the interception is made to further the commission of a criminal or civil wrong, then it does violate the law regardless of whether consent is given.
-An eavesdropping lawyer in Connecticut could review circumstances to determine whether an action appears to violate federal law.
+An eavesdropping attorney in Connecticut could review circumstances to determine whether an action appears to violate federal law.

 What are the Penalties for Eavesdropping?